At 41, I began noticing the subtle signs of perimenopause: brain fog, joint pain, night sweats, acne, and irregular periods.

 No supplement works in isolation.
 Healthy lifestyle habits make the biggest difference during this stage.

-• Nutrition: Prioritize minimally processed foods, antioxidants, high-quality protein, and plenty of fruit, vegetables, and soy products.
+Nutrition: Prioritize minimally processed foods, antioxidants, high-quality protein, and plenty of fruit, vegetables, and soy products.
+Eating fermented foods can also help with perimenopause symptoms.

 If you want to learn more about lifestyle changes to support perimenopause, read: